Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Introduction

-In the present work, we apply existing methods for proving global properties of ODE dynamical systems to the problem of bounding LEs and their sums.
-These existing methods rely on finding auxiliary functions $V\in C^1(\Omega,\mathbb{R})$ subject to certain pointwise inequalities that, in turn, imply global statements about the dynamics.
+The present work builds on existing methods for computing global properties of ODE dynamical systems.
+These methods rely on finding auxiliary functions $V\in C^1(\Omega)$ subject to certain pointwise inequalities on the state space that, in turn, imply statements about the dynamics.
 The best known examples of auxiliary functions are Lyapunov functions, whose inequality conditions imply statements about stability.
 (Our use of Lyapunov functions to study Lyapunov exponents is not typical, despite both objects bearing the same person's name.)
 Among the lesser known types of auxiliary functions are those whose inequality conditions imply bounds on infinite-time averages.
 For each quantity studied in the present work, we formulate two different upper bounds: a ``shifted spectrum'' approach based on Lyapunov function conditions for stability, and a ``sphere projection'' approach based on auxiliary function conditions for bounding time averages.

-The shifted spectrum approach that we present in \cref{sec:shifted} uses conditions on $V$ that are similar to standard Lyapunov function conditions.
-In stability theory, the pointwise inequality conditions required of a Lyapunov function may be, for instance,
+The shifted spectrum approach that we present in \cref{sec:shifted} uses conditions on $V$ that are similar to standard Lyapunov function conditions in stability theory.
+Such pointwise inequality conditions may be, for instance,